 To support bidirectional communication between client and server we use WebSockets [Fette and Melnikov 2011].
-A WebSocket connection is established by a client.
-When a request is made and a web page is generated, each client is assigned a unique identifier, which it uses to establish a WebSocket connection.
-Any messages the server attempts to send prior to a WebSocket connection being established are buffered and delivered after the connection is established.
-We use a JSON protocol to communicate messages such as access point operations, remote session messages, and endpoint cancellation notifications.
+A WebSocket connection is initiated by a client request to the server.
+The server generates a web page and a unique identifier for the connection.
+Messages sent by the server prior to the connection being established are buffered and delivered once it has been established.
+A JSON protocol is used to encode messages such as access point operations, remote session messages, and endpoint cancellation notifications.

-Due to delegation, it is possible that one client will hold one endpoint of a channel, and another client will hold the other endpoint.
+It is possible that one client will hold one endpoint of a channel, and another client will hold the other endpoint.
 In order to provide the illusion of client-to-client communication, we route the communication between the two clients via the server.
 The server maintains a map where Location is either Server or Client(ID), where ID identifies a particular client.
 The map is updated if a new connection is established; an endpoint is sent as part of a message; or a client disconnects.
-The server also maintains a map associating each client with the publicly-facing channels residing on that client, where Channel is a pair of endpoints (a, b) such that b is the endpoint residing on the client.
+The server also maintains a map associating each client with the publicly-facing channels residing on that client, where Channel is a pair of endpoints (a,b) such that b is the endpoint residing on the client.
 Much like TCP connections, WebSocket connections raise an event when a connection is disconnected.
 Upon receiving such an event, all channels associated with the client are cancelled, and exceptions are invoked as per the exception handling mechanism described in §2 and §5.4.

-Endpoint ID \mapsto Location
+Endpoint $$ID \mapsto Location$$

-Client ID \mapsto [Channel]
+Client ID

+$$\mapsto$$

+[Channel]

-Session Delegation.
+Distributed Delegation.
 It is possible to send endpoints as part of a message.
 Session delegation in the presence of distributed communication requires some care to ensure that messages are delivered to the correct participant; our implementation adapts the algorithms of Hu et al. [2008].
-Further details can be found in §E.
+Further details can be found in Appendix E.